-

 The New Shaker Studio version is made of Ambrosia Maple.
 The table is 61 inches long, 18 1/2 inches wide, and 31 inches high.

-The Book of Shaker Furniture by John Kassay. attributes the bench to the Pleasant Hill Shaker Community in Kentucky.
+The Book of Shaker Furniture by John Kassay. attributes these benches to the Pleasant Hill Shaker Community in Kentucky.

-The New Shaker Studio Bench is Maple, 54 inches long, 9 inches wide, and 16 7/8 inches high.
-It has wedged through-tenons and dado joints connecting the legs to the top.
+The New Shaker Studio Benches are 54 inches long, 9 inches wide, and 16 7/8 inches high.
+One bench is Maple, the other bench is Flaming Birch (in the photo).
+They have wedged through-tenons and dado joints connecting the legs to the top.

 John Kassay describes a similar table in the Book of Shaker Furniture.
 Kassay attributes this to the Canterbury Shaker Community in New Hampshire.